zhiwenzheng/libwebsockets/READMEs/README.lws_system.md

 ### `set_clock`

-Set the system clock to us-resolution Unix time in secods
+Set the system clock to us-resolution Unix time in seconds

+### `auth`

+This allows storing and retrival of binary auth codes in a standardized way.
+Call with `set` 0 to get and 1 to set the auth code with the index `idx`.

 ## System state and notifiers